Downhill Racer: Cast

+In addition, uncredited appearances include 1967–69 FIS Alpine Ski World Cup Swiss competitor Peter Rohr as one of the racers, and 1966 Silver Bear Grand Jury Prize-winning director Christian Doermer as the German skier who falls while challenging for the gold medal at the end of the film.

 Production

 Development and writing

-The screenplay for Downhill Racer is loosely based on the 1963 novel The Downhill Racers by Oakley Hall.
-In February 1966, the film rights to the book passed from director Mark Robson to Paramount Pictures at a cost of $15,000 for producer Steve Alexander and screenwriter Graham Ferguson.
+The screenplay for Downhill Racer is loosely based on Oakley Hall's 1963 novel The Downhill Racers.
+In February 1966, the book's film rights passed from director Mark Robson to Paramount Pictures at a cost of $15,000 for producer Steve Alexander and screenwriter Graham Ferguson.
 After attempts to develop the project stalled, the new head of Paramount production, Robert Evans, used the project to entice Roman Polanski, a skiing enthusiast, to direct the film Rosemary's Baby for the studio.
-Although Robert Redford passed on Polanski's offer to star in both films, the young actor soon attached himself to the skiing film, taking it on as a pet project.
-Redford soon persuaded novelist James Salter to write a screenplay for the film, introducing him to Polanski and his partner, Gene Gutowski, who agreed to work on the film.
+Although Robert Redford passed on Polanski's offer to star in both films, he soon attached himself to the skiing film, taking it on as a pet project.
+Redford also persuaded novelist James Salter to write a screenplay for the film, introducing him to Polanski and his partner, Gene Gutowski, who agreed to work on the film.

-James Salter prepared notes for the story, which did not resemble Hall's novel—Salter had not even read the book.
-Salter's starting point for the story was provided by Polanski, who told the writer that the film should be a modern-day High Noon, where the sheriff is killed and someone is called in to replace him.
-For the film, the "sheriff" is the lead racer on the team who breaks his leg, and Chappellet is called in to replace him.
+Salter prepared notes for the story, which did not resemble Hall's novel—Salter had not even read the book.
+Salter's starting point for the story was provided by Polanski, who told him the film should be a modern-day High Noon, where the sheriff is killed and someone is called in to replace him.
+In the film, the "sheriff" is Tommy Herb, the lead racer on the team who breaks his leg, and David Chappellet is called in to replace him.
 Focused on directing Rosemary's Baby, Polanski soon left the project, and the studio sued Redford for walking away from the starring role.
 Redford later revived the project by pitching the story to Gulf+Western owner Charles Bluhdorn.
-Soon after, Redford found his director and decided to make the film cheaply in Europe.
-Charles Bluhdorn, who was Austrian, may have influenced the decision on film locations; he created the production company Wildwood.
+Then Redford found his director and decided to make the film cheaply in Europe.
+Charles Bluhdorn, who was Austrian, may have influenced the film locations; he created the production company Wildwood.